 - Best Time to Book Hotels for Singapore: The Best Hotels in Singapore and the Best Hotels for Families in Singapore get fully booked early.
 Try to reserve rooms at least 3 months in advance.

 - Best Time for Sightseeing: Singapore is unique.
 Unlike many destinations, there isn’t a particular season that’s better for sightseeing in Singapore, though certain events and holidays can swell the crowds and increase the already high hotel prices.
-The weather is fairly consistent year round, with high heat and humidity to be expected no matter when you go.
+The best things to do in Singapore (and the weather) are great year-round, with high heat and humidity to be expected no matter when you go.
 The winter months are the wetter months, however, but you shouldn’t let the weather deter you from planning a trip during that season as there really isn’t that much of a difference between the wet season and the slightly drier summer season.
 For more enjoyable sightseeing; however, you may want to avoid going between May and September (May and June in particular), as the heat is at its peak and the smoke and haze that is produced from clearing fires that burn in Sumatra beginning may cause eye and throat irritation; many residents wear masks when particle levels climb to dangerous levels.
 No matter which month you’re here, it’s best to get up very early in the morning to beat the crowds, and the highest temperatures of the day.
 You may want to start by visiting outdoor attractions like the Singapore Zoo or Jurong Bird Park, and by afternoon when the heat gets to be too much, you can head to one of the many air-conditioned malls like Ngee Ann City.
 By 5 or 6pm the temperature will be more tolerable and you can get back to outdoor activities.

 - Best Time for Shopping: While Singapore is renowned as a year-round shopping paradise, the best time to visit is during the annual Great Singapore Sale, when all kinds of discounts, as much as 70%, in addition to extended shopping hours, can be enjoyed at the shopping outlets across the island for eight weeks between late May and the end of July.
 If you miss it, the post-Christmas and New Year sales are also a great time for promotional offers and big savings.
 If you plan to shop the markets in Chinatown, going in the late afternoon/early evening hours is best.
 The time of year here makes a difference too, with the best time to visit in January or February, a month before the Chinese New Year, when the area is decorated with dazzling lights and ornaments, and streets are filled with stalls touting all sorts of wares from pottery, clothes and a variety of household items to a wide array of food.